-- know where to keep them when you are not using them,
+- know where to keep them when you are not using them

-- always keep them fully charged.
+- always keep them fully charged

 Cold weather isn’t nearly as hard on batteries as hot weather.
 Still, cold weather can also be very hard on a battery.
 The chemistry just does not make the same amount of energy in bad conditions.
 A deeply discharged battery can freeze solid in sub zero weather.

 Looking for a perfect place for storing, keep in mind your batteries should stay away from a high humidity environment.
 A vapor-proof container is an option to keep them dry.

 Check the state of charge (SoC) before the battery storage, many batteries will permanently damage themselves if kept in a discharged state.
 The ideal SoC depends on the technology:

 - Lead acid batteries.
 Charge as often as you can!
 Store at full charge to avoid sulfation – storing a lead-acid battery at a very low charge state can cause crystal formation that reduces capacity.
 The general rule: the less the battery is discharged before being recharged again, the longer it will last.